 While goals are great, small habits are even better.
 Working in tiny incremental steps will get you big goal success that is sustainable!

 We are told to have big goals in life.
 Reach for the stars!
-But the reality is that trying to meet those big goals is overwhelming, and when a task feels to big to tackle we give up
+But the reality is that trying to meet those big goals is overwhelming, and when a task feels too big to tackle we give up.

 So how do we achieve those big goals?
 It is possible with the right strategy!
 My education years getting my regular and special education teaching credentials and my masters degree in education, plus my 14 years as a teacher, taught me that small achievable steps had far greater results.

 I then went on to become health coach certified, and my training further strengthened that belief in small steps.
 We need to create small habits and integrate them into our every day life so that our goals feel natural and not a mountain we must climb.

 Part of my training to become a certified health coach included a section on the Tiny Habits Method by a man named BJ Fogg.
 This was one of those boxed out side pieces that we often skip as we study.

 But something about it caught my eye and I was fully immersed into this information.
 It took what I learned through my teaching experience and gave it a name.
 It all seems like common sense but I realized that many people don't know this.

 The idea behind the tiny habits method is to make the behavior changes you want so small that they are easy to do.
 Not overwhelming.
 This is exactly what I did with my students when I was teaching.